 In general, this variety is mostly in use for hybridization.
 It can increase natural disease resistance.
+Mostly, it’s bred to prevent coffee cherry disease.
 Also, it can reduce the astringency of other varieties.
-However, more farmers are growing it as a single origin because of the high quality and unique flavor.
+However, some farmers are growing it as a single origin because of the high quality and unique flavor.

 In 2021, a new genetic study shed light on the origins of arabica coffee.
 In addition, the genetic diversity of coffees from Sudan.
 It is possible that coffea aribica may have originated in Sudan before it existed in Ethiopia!

-Sasa Sestic won the 2015 World Barista Championship with a Sudan Rume.
+Sasa Sestic won the 2015 World Barista Championship with a Sudan Rume varietal.
 It brought this ultra rare coffee a lot of respect and attention as a single origin specialty coffee.
 In conclusion, this is a one-of-a-kind bean with a history that’s as unique as its taste in the cup.